gundrabur/MyIPAddress/readme.md

 ---

 _Disclaimer: This script is provided as-is and may not work in all environments or under all conditions.
 Use it responsibly and at your own risk._
 ```

 Replace `/path/to/ip-address-script` with the actual path to the directory where your script is located.
-You can save this content in a file named `README.md` in your GitHub repository to provide detailed information about your IP address tracking script.
-Make sure to adjust any paths, filenames, or other details as needed to match your actual setup.